mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 ## Know your privacy settings

-To create the consent flow and consent dialogues your extension needs, you should first answer these questions:
+To create the consent flow and consent dialogs your extension needs, you should first answer these questions:

-1. Does my extension use cookies?
-If so, you’ll need to get user consent to store cookies.
-2. Does my extension collect technical or interaction data?
-(If you’re unsure what technical and interaction data is, check out the definition in [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management).)
+1. Does my extension collect technical or interaction data?
 If so, offer the user the opportunity to opt-out of this data collection, although you can always offer opt-in consent if you prefer.
-3. Does my extension collect personally identifying information?
+2. Does my extension collect personally identifying information?
 If so, get the user’s opt-in consent before collecting any of this data.
-Remember that personally identifying information includes technical or interaction data tagged with the user’s identity or information that can be used to identify the user, such as an IP address.
+Remember that personally identifying information includes technical or interaction data tagged with the user’s identity or information that can be used to identify the user, such as an URL.

+If you are unsure if your add-on collects personal data, technical data, or interaction data, check out the definition in [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management).

 {% endcapture %}
 {% include modules/column-w-toc.liquid